core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 In particular:

-* In its group request to P, the client C includes the Uri-Host Option with value "group1.com" and the Uri-Path option with value "r".
+* In its group request to P, the client C includes the Uri-Host Option with value "group1.com" and the Uri-Path Option with value "r".

 * The hostname 'group1.com' resolves to the IPv6 multicast address G_ADDR.
 The proxy P performs this resolution upon receiving the group request from C.

-   Since such a request does not include the Uri-Port option, P infers G_PORT to be the default port number 5683 for the 'coap' scheme.
+   Since such a request does not include the Uri-Port Option, P infers G_PORT to be the default port number 5683 for the 'coap' scheme.

    Based on this information, P composes the group request and sends it to the CoAP group at G_ADDR:G_PORT.